v-pbartley/openhack-mc4h/Challenge-02/Readme.md

-# Challenge 2 - Convert HL7 and C-CDA to FHIR
+# Challenge-02 - Convert HL7 and C-CDA to FHIR

 ## Introduction

-Welcome to Challenge 2!
+Welcome to Challenge-02!

 In this challenge you will learn how to use the FHIR server's custom operation, `$convert-data`, to convert HL7 and C-CDA files into FHIR.